robinmamie/intro_computer_graphics/project/report/report.md

 But this created the problem that if our two opposite borders (the one at `x=0` and the other at `x=TERRAIN_SIZE-1`) were not the exact same height (z-coordinate), there will be a bump (or a mini-tsunami) when we loop around the indices and we jump from one to the other as can be seen on the image below:

 //TODO: insert image of rogue wave. commit `ec9e34bfd76ae038978dd3b209f98729098b3a7b`

-#### Visual improvement by adding a second Mesh

-We switched from the one mesh for both terrain and water to two distinct meshes in order to remove the not so pretty border between land and water where we had a small blue cliff.
-So we created a second mesh with only the water points on them and superposed it to the land mesh.
-This had the positive outcome of allowing us to see submerged water.

-// TODO: add picture of ugly cliff commit `369ede413c1f75c244db00b13fd0ebf83a96fa8a`

 #### Improved 3D Perlin version